Ezequiel92/GalaxyInspector/docs/src/api/constants/arepo.md

 # Arepo constants

-This is a list of constant and types used to configure GalaxyInspector, specific for the Arepo code.
+This is a list of constant and types used in GalaxyInspector, specific for the Arepo codebase.

 None of these constants and types are exported.